 Throughout the years, I have fielded countless LinkedIn-related questions regarding the quality-versus-quantity argument.
 My answers delve into the core areas of successful site use, extend well beyond mere metrics, and concentrate on those activities and decisions that drive positive outcomes.
 Whereas performance on LinkedIn can be quantified, I believe that the qualitative aspects are most telling of how users extract value from their experiences.

 There are three (3) primary activities performed on LinkedIn.
 They are: 1).
 Marketing, 2).
 Connecting, and 3).
 Learning.
-To support these activities, LinkedIn provides you with a profile page, a house for your network, and an interactive space that includes the home page, a private messaging system, a public group forum, and a news aggregation service (Pulse).
-The manner in which you configure your LinkedIn account (e.g., privacy and security settings) will determine how effectively you disseminate your message, connect with peers, and acquire and apply new knowledge.
+To support these activities, LinkedIn provides you with a profile page, a house for your network, and an interactive space that includes the home page, a private messaging system, a public group forum, and a publishing platform).
+How you configure your LinkedIn account (e.g., privacy and security settings) will determine how effectively you disseminate your message, grow your network, and acquire and apply new knowledge.

 Everything you do on LinkedIn falls into one, ideally all, of the three main activity areas.
-The other stuff (personal brand building, lead generation, thought leadership, recruiting, etc.) follows as a result.
+The other stuff (personal brand building, lead generation, thought leadership, recruiting, etc.) follows in sequence.
 At the other side of effort comes achievement.
-A high level of performance on the site equates to consistently making decisions that will ultimately yield business wins or expose you to new career opportunities.
+A high level of performance on LinkedIn equates to consistently making decisions that will ultimately yield business wins or expose you to new career opportunities.
 Poor preparation, lack of focus, or trying to do too much too soon, will dilute the quality of your work.

 Your drive to make a lasting impression will carry over into all aspects of LinkedIn activity.
 Whereas each aspect of marketing, learning, and connecting on LinkedIn lends itself to statistical treatment, quality on LinkedIn is tied to personal productivity.
 The more compelling your LinkedIn profile content, the higher the caliber of professional you bring into your LinkedIn network, and the greater the skill with which you communicate, the more productive you will be on the site.